Road trips: Round-trip journeys between OKC & NYC

 Drove from Oklahoma to New York City again, for the fourth time.
 This trip, however, I had two dogs - Vegas and Manhattan.
 I broke the trip into 3 days instead of 2 since neither dog really likes traveling in the car and their sedation pills were good for only 8 hours (its a 24 hour trip).
 We stayed in our usual cities of Effingham IL and Washington PA - both towns with great history and plenty of travel amenities.
 But I barely remember the drive because I was listening to an audiobook, iWoz: Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It about Steve Wozniak, the brains behind Apple computer.
 It is a fascinating read (or listen).
 I highly recommend it.
 Woz is a problem solver, strives to make things better, and seeks clarity and efficiency; thus, he's a designer - of the premier kind.
 He covers his career at Hewlett-Packard working on calculators, the Homebrew Computer Club, the beginning of Apple with Steve Jobs, his airplane crash, the US Festival, the first universal remote control, and more.

 I have made the same drive many times since the summer of 2006.
 Usually I would stay in the same cities as detailed above.
 One time, I drove the 1500 miles in 2 days - about 12 hours each day.
-That was too tiring so I haven't done that again.
+That was too grueling so I haven't done that again.
 Manhattan, the other dog has joined us on these trips and after a rough start the first time, has adjusted to riding in the car for 3 days.
-The drive can be an ordeal but its worth to have the dogs with me in Manhattan.
+The drive can be a bit tiring, but its worth to have the dogs with me in Manhattan.